-- Increase workforce representation to ensure our service is more reflective of the communities of South Wales, especially BME communities who are currently under-represented. - Develop an action plan to improve recruitment, retention and progression of women in South Wales Police, utilising the findings and recommendations from the Gender Thematic Review.
+- Increase workforce representation to ensure our service is more reflective of the communities of South Wales, especially BME communities who are currently under-represented. - Develop an action plan to improve recruitment, retention and progression of women in South Wales Police, utilising

-- Take steps towards the implement of the United Nations Convention of the Rights of the Child as part of our commitment to understand and respond to the needs of children, young people and families. - Engage with our communities to understand the best and most effective methods of communication.
+- the findings and recommendations from the Gender Thematic Review. - Work for the comprehensive delivery of the United Nations Convention of the Rights of the Child as part of our commitment to understand and respond to the needs of children, young people and families. - Engage with our communities to understand the best and most effective methods of communication.